 When a motorcycle is involved in a crash with another vehicle, the motorcycle rider does not have the protections of other drivers, such as a steel frame, airbags, or other safety mechanisms.
 After an accident, motorcycle riders are often not treated fairly by insurance companies because of stereotypes or biases against bikers.
-As an law firm that is experienced with helping motorcycle accident victims, we know that motorcyclists with years of experience in riding may obey traffic laws and drive defensively but still be involved in a serious motorcycle accident through no fault of their own.
+Our Kansas City motorcycle accident lawyer is experienced with helping accident victims.
+We know that motorcyclists with years of experience in riding may obey traffic laws and drive defensively may still be involved in a serious motorcycle accident through no fault of their own.

-Our legal team represents motorcycle accident victims throughout the states of Missouri and Kansas.
-If you or a loved one has sustained serious personal injuries after a motorcycle crash, you need to talk to an experienced and knowledgeable motorcycle attorney who can help guide you through the legal process and ensure that you recover the maximum permitted under the law.
+Our Kansas City law firm represents motorcycle accident victims throughout the states of Missouri and Kansas.
+If you or a loved one has sustained serious personal injuries after a motorcycle crash, you need to talk to an experienced and knowledgeable motorcycle accident attorney who can help guide you through the legal process and ensure that you recover the maximum permitted under the law.

 Motorcycle accidents are an all too common occurrence in the Kansas City metropolitan area.
 Our area's location and interstate system are very popular for motorcycle riders, and there are an increasing number of bikes on our roads.
 Unfortunately, the frequency of motorcycle collisions has also continued to climb in both Kansas and Missouri.
 The number of motorcycle accidents taking place has become a major concern for all riders in the Kansas City area.